-Right-of-use assets, which include land, buildings, equipment, and vehicles are reported in the district-wide financial statements.
-The School Board defines right-of-use assets as the right to occupy, operate, or hold a leased asset during the rental period.
-This rental period must be for greater than 12 months including any option to renew if it is reasonably certain, based on all relevant factors, that the School Board will exercise that option.
+Right-of-use assets, which can include land, buildings, equipment, subscription-based information technology arrangements (SBITAs) and vehicles are reported in the district-wide financial statements.
+The Board defines right-of-use assets as the right to occupy, operate, or hold a leased asset during the rental period.
+This rental period must be for greater than 12 months including any option to renew if it is reasonably certain, based on all relevant factors, that the Board will exercise that option.
 These assets do not include any lease contracts that transfer ownership at the end of the lease.